 Settlement agreements approved by the court generally bind registered applicants.
+Other than the action itself, settlements can also provide for compensation.

 In contrast, consumers who are not interested in being affected by the settlement agreement are given the opportunity to withdraw from it.
 The relevant declaration must be made within one month and must be addressed to the competent court.
 While a withdrawal doesn't affect the consumer's valid registration for the class action, the closed settlement agreement becomes ineffective as soon as more than 30 percent of the registered consumers declare their withdrawal.
 Because the registration is untouched by a consumer's withdrawal, it results in the limitation of time remaining suspended regarding this individual claim.
 Eventually, a withdrawing consumer has to file a separate action to pursue their legal interests.